 If someone comes across a different type of panel or if their HP 22cwa doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The HP 22cwa is a basic monitor that performs decently in most usages.

-The Dell P2217H is a much better monitor than the HP 22cwa.
+The Dell P2217H is a much better monitor than the HP 22CWA.
 The Dell has significantly better ergonomics that allow you to easily position it to your likings, and this is important for all usages.
-The Dell also has marginally better motion blur and slightly better picture quality, due to somewhat better black uniformity which is good for dim scenes in a dark room.
-On the other hand, the HP22cwa has marginally better input lag.
+The Dell also has marginally better motion blur.
+The Dell also has slightly better picture quality, due to somewhat better black uniformity which is good for dim scenes in a dark room.

 The Dell P2417H is much better than the HP 22cwa.
 The Dell has much better ergonomics and will not trouble you when trying to place it comfortably.
 The Dell also has slightly better motion blur.
 On the other hand, the HP 22cwa has a slightly better vertical viewing angle and marginally better contrast that improves the picture quality in a dark room.